stefan-hoeck/idris2-sop/src/Doc/Intro.md

 of the same shape) seems to be highly useful.
 The only boring parts we still have to write are the minimalistic interface implementations and the conversion functions from and to the utility data types.
-This last part can be error prone, escpecially when our product types have many fields of the same type.
+This last part can be error-prone, especially when our product types have many fields of the same type.
 Luckily, we can use Idris to prove that we made no mistake: